DHTMLX/docs-diagram/docs/api/data_collection/remove_method.md

 ### Description

-@short: deletes the specified item from the diagram
+@short: Deletes the specified item from the diagram

 :::note
 If the diagram is initialized in the org (*type: "org"*) or mindmap (*type: "mindmap"*) mode, deleting a shape will remove the link to this shape and all child shapes as well